A toddler at a low table placing a picture card into one of two visible category groups while a grown-up sits nearby.

 2. 02

-Let your child pick up the next card, look across the 2 groups, and place it where it belongs.
+Have your child pick up the next card, compare the two groups, and place it where it belongs.

 3. 03